 Keep talking to women, keep escalating, keep crashing and burning.
 Keep failing and getting rejected.
 Without a doubt, it is the fastest way you will learn to talk to girls and develop bulletproof confidence.

 Keep doing it until you become comfortable with it.
 Don’t get all up in your head with the techniques and the lines and the perfect time and body position.
 Fuck that shit.

 Still don’t know what to say?
 Anything.
 Literally anything.
 Ask for something.
 Ask for directions even if you don’t need them.
 Ask for a smoke and then say “I don’t smoke, I just wanted to talk to you”.
 Ask her, if she had an elephant, what would she name him.
 Ask her “If I wanted to come over and talk to you, what should I say?”

 Ask her absolutely anything.
 It really doesn’t matter what you say.

-Or just walk over and say “Hi”.
-In reality, that is everything you need to do to talk to a girl.
+So stop thinking, walk over and just say “Hi”.
+That really is everything you need to do to talk to a girl.
 It has a 100% success rate.

 - Models: Attract Women Through Honesty — The best and the most realistic guide to dating for shy/insecure guys, written by the now bestselling author and ex-dating coach Mark Manson.